When times are busy, samsa is still easy

 There are some ideal taste combinations and cumin + black pepper are among them.
 If you have some, and if you like it, add cumin and black pepper.

-Trust me, samsa will just as fine without.
+Trust me, samsa will be just as fine without.

 Mix everything with a spoon (20 seconds)

 Lay the dough out.
 Mine came already cut into these convenient squares (1 minute)

 Add your filling (1 minute)